roovo/obsidian-card-board/README.md

 ## Contributing
-I am working on this myself for now; it's my do-some-coding-when-I-have-some-time project.
+I am working on this myself for now; it's my do-some-coding-when-I-have-some-time project so I am not accepting pull requests.
 However, if you want to mess around with the code then see [contributing doc](CONTRIBUTING.md) for more info on getting a dev environment set up and running.

 If you have any thoughts, ideas, bugs n stuff: